hollasch/ray4/wire4/README.md

 ====================================================================================================

-This is the initial release of the 4D wireframe viewer that I wrote for my master’s thesis, “Four-Space Visualization of 4D Objects”, in May 1991.
+This is the initial release of the 4D wireframe viewer that I wrote for my master’s thesis, [“Four-Space Visualization of 4D Objects”][thesis], in May 1991.
 The thesis is also available in this same GitHub project or from http://hollasch.github.io/ray4.

 `wire4` User Manual
 --------------------
-See the [Wire4 User Manual][] for usage information.
+See the [Wire4 User Manual][wire4] for usage information.

 `psplot`
 ---------
 `psplot` is a simple PostScript plotting tool to convert wire4 output to a PostScript file.
-See the [psplot User Manual][] for more information.
+See the [psplot User Manual][psplot] for more information.

 Source Code